- 1.32k views

 - All Seasons: June - August, September - November, December - February, March - May

 - The best time for an Argentina tour is usually between December to February, when the beach resorts are open and the beaches are nice and warm.

 - December to March is the best time to visit Patagonia, but beware - the crowds will be quite high.
 March to May is the right time to visit Argentina if you want to go to Buenos Aires or the Lake District.

-- July is usually peak season during the winter in Argentina, as it is the winter vacation month.
+- July is usually the peak season during the winter in Argentina, as it is the winter vacation month.

 - The ski season begins in mid-June and runs to October with the best ski conditions being from mid-July until early September.

 Argentina’s geographical variation means that you can visit any time during the year, and have something fun to do.
-However, if you are visiting the country for a particular destination or activity, you need to figure out exactly when to visit Argentina.
+There are many places to visit in Argentina, but, if you are visiting the country for a particular destination or activity, you need to figure out exactly when to visit.

-December - March is the peak season in Argentina, when most of the tourists visit.
+December to March is the peak season in Argentina, when most of the tourists visit.
 This is because Patagonia, the biggest tourist attraction in the country, is most accessible during these warmer months.
 Buenos Aires tends to be too hot around this time, as would the north.
 Since the crowds would be quite high, it is advisable that you book your accommodation and tickets well in advance.

 March to May is also a wonderful time to visit as the weather in Argentina is beautiful - the summer heat would have worn off, and the cold would not have set in.
-This is a shoulder season, so the crowds would be less as well, giving you the opportunity to enjoy the country without having to fight off the masses.
+This is shoulder season, so the crowds would be less as well, giving you the opportunity to enjoy the country without having to fight off the masses.

-If you’re visiting Argentina for skiing, the best season will be from mid-July to early September.
+If you’re looking to visit Argentina for skiing, the best season will be from mid-July to early September.

 1. December to February — Summer / High Season